 Nepal Bird Watching Tour – Birding guide to visit, What to bring

-Nepal’s Major bird watching Places:
+Nepal’s Major Bird watching Places:

 The Kathmandu Valley:

-Kathmandu Valley has more species of birds compared to other places in Nepal.
-Almost 500 species of birds are found here.
-The Wetlands and open field inside the valley make it possible for diverse habitat for many species of birds.
-There are four major bird watching areas in the Valley.
-One can launch the bird watching in the banks of Bagmati and Manohara rivers.
-The birds sighted along these rivers are the Egrets, Herons, Kingfishers, Ibis bill, Wood Sandpipers and Plovers.
-The Chovar Gorge is particularly recommended as an area for birds as its isolation from human habitation has encouraged their presence.
-Harboring 40 species of birds mostly dependent on wetlands, Taudaha, a lake on the way to Dakshinkali, attracts flocks of migrant birds.
+One can launch Bird watching on the banks of the Bagmati and Manohara rivers.
+The birds sighted along these rivers are Egrets, Herons, Kingfishers, Ibis Bill, Wood Sandpipers, and Plovers.
+The Chovar Gorge is particularly recommended for birds, as its isolation from human habitation has encouraged their presence.
+Harboring 40 species of birds primarily dependent on wetlands, Taudaha, a lake on the way to Dakshinkali, attracts migrant birds.

 Phulchowki:

-This place is at 2760m is the highest of the mountains situated 20 km southeast of Kathmandu encircling the valley and provides an ideal introduction to the birds of Nepal.
-Phulchowki has a great density of bird species —around 300 species.
-The hillside trails and roads are covered with forest featuring outstanding flora as well as diverse birds.
-Bird watchers in Phulchowki might encounter birds such as the endemic spring babbler, as well as the Curia, Mountain Hawk Eagle, Rufous Bellied Pied Woodpeckers, and the Black-throated Parrotbill, to name a few.
-The Blue-Napped Pitta and a Redheaded Trojan are rare birds found in the area.
+This place is 2760m and is the highest of the mountains.
+It is situated 20 km southeast of Kathmandu, encircling the Valley, and provides an ideal introduction to the birds of Nepal.
+Phulchowki has a great density of bird species—around 300 species.
+The hillside trails and roads are covered with forest featuring outstanding flora and diverse birds.

-The Godavari, at the foot of Phulchowki hill where the Royal Botanical Garden is situated, records over 100 species of birds including the lesser racket-tailed Drongo, Tibetan siskin, and the spotted fork tail.
+The Godavari, at the foot of Phulchowki Hill, where the Royal Botanical Garden is situated, records over 100 species of birds, including the lesser racket-tailed Drongo, Tibetan siskin, and the spotted fork tail.
 The garden is a plantation containing exotic and local flora and is a ‘Garden of Dreams’ for birds and bird watchers alike.

 Shivapuri Watershed and Wildlife Reserve and Nagarjuna Dada:

-Shivapuri National Park is one of the richest forested areas.
-The park is home for about 318 species of birds.
-The forest holds a significant population of three restricted-range bird species i.e. the spiny babbler which is also Nepal’s endemic bird, the Hoary-throated Barwing, and the white-throated Tit.
-This diversity is reflected in the avifauna of the area, including the Hill Partridge, Great Barbet, Wedge-Tailed Green Pigeon, Eurasian Jay, Kalij Pheasant, Nepal Fulvetta, Asian Paradise-Flycatcher, Rufous-bellied Woodpecker, Mountain Scops Owl and Grey-winged Blackbird.
-Two globally threatened birds, the white-rumped Vulture, and Hodgson’s Bush chat can also be seen.
-Shiva puri is a delight to the bird watchers who have an eye for exploration.
+This diversity is reflected in the area’s avifauna, including the Hill Partridge, Great Barbet, Wedge-Tailed Green Pigeon, Eurasian Jay, Kalij Pheasant, Nepal Fulvetta, Asian Paradise-Flycatcher, Rufous-bellied Woodpecker, Mountain Scops Owl, and Grey-winged Blackbird.
+Two globally threatened birds, the white-rumped Vulture, and Hodgson’s Bush chat, can also be seen.
+Shiva Puri delights bird watchers with an eye for exploration.

 Pokhara City:

-Begnas Lake, 15km away from Pokhara, is another worthy place to visit for bird watching in Pokhara.
+Begnas Lake, 15km from Pokhara, is another worthy place to visit for Bird watching in Pokhara.
 Terraced hills and light forests surround the lake.
 One should spend time on the slopes and wet fields.
-Birds sighted here are Ducks, pheasant-tailed Jacana; Hopei Grey-bellied Tessie’s, common pintail snipe, bulbuls etc. Species regularly seen in this forest and along the shore of the lake include Besra, Red-thigh Falconet, Pallid and Pied Harriers, Eurasian Griffon, Red-headed and Eurasian Black Vultures, Kalij Pheasant etc. Pokhara lakeside is basically a tourist town, which caters to all the needs of visitors from cheap lodges to very expensive star hotels, that makes the city more famous for bird watching as well as experiencing the natural and artificial heritages.
+Birds sighted here are Ducks, pheasant-tailed Jacana, Hopei Grey-bellied Tessie, common pintail snipe, bulbuls, etc. Species regularly seen in this forest and along the shore of the lake include Besra, Red-thigh Falconet, Pallid and Pied Harriers, Eurasian Griffon, Redheaded and Eurasian Black Vultures, Kalij Pheasant, etc.

 Koshi Barrage and Koshi Tappu Wildlife Reserve:

-Koshi Tappu wildlife reserve is a combination of scrub grassland and deciduous riverine forest, with over 450 species of birds recorded so far, including 20 species of duck, ibises, storks, swamp partridges (Francolins glairs), herons, egrets, Bengal Florian (Epidotic Bengalensis), Black Ibis, Honey Kites, Ospreys, Black Headed Orioles, Peregrine Falcon, Partridges and many other exotic and migratory waterfowl not found elsewhere in Nepal.
-The area reputed for bird haven is corroborated by the fact that it is the shelter of 13 Nepal’s nearly threatened bird species out of 22.
+Koshi Tappu wildlife reserve is a combination of scrub grassland and deciduous riverine forest, with over 450 species of birds recorded so far, including 20 species of Duck, ibises, storks, swamp partridges (Francolins glairs), herons, egrets, Bengal Florian (Epidotic Bengalensis), Black Ibis, Honey Kites, Ospreys, Black Headed Orioles, Peregrine Falcon, Partridges and many other exotic and migratory waterfowl not found elsewhere in Nepal.
+The area reputed as a bird haven is corroborated by the fact that it is the shelter of 13 Nepal’s nearly threatened bird species out of 22.

 Chitwan National Park:

 This number includes about two-thirds of the country’s globally threatened bird species.
 The Grey-crowned Prinia, Slender-billed Babbler, and the Lesser Adjutant inhabit the Chitwan grasslands.
-The park also holds the highest number of Nepal’s near-threatened bird species –15 out of 22.
-These include Ferruginous Pochard, Great Hornbill, Black-bellied Tern.
-Also, Grey-headed and Lesser Fish Eagles, White-tailed Eagle, Cinereous and Red-headed Vultures, Furthermore, Pallid Harrier, Lager Falcon, Darter, Painted and Black-necked Storks, We can also watch Rufous- rumped Grassbird and Yellow-breasted Bunting.
-Other birds include Sarus Crane, Bengal, and Lesser Florian, Indian Skimmer.
-Also Pallas’s Fish Eagle, Jerdon’s Babbler, and curlews.
-The Bar-headed Goose, a trans-Himalayan migrant, is seen near the Narayani River.
+The park also holds the most of Nepal’s near-threatened bird species –15 out of 22.

 Trekking Regions:

-It is best to go around the foothills of the Kingdom as a leisurely Trek for watching birds.
-The Langtang region, Solukhumbu region, and Annapurna region are the three main trekking areas in Nepal.
-These Trekking areas offer a wide variety of species of birds.
+It is best to go around the foothills of the kingdom on a leisurely trek to watch birds.
+Nepal’s three main trekking areas are the Langtang, Solukhumbu, and Annapurna regions.
+These trekking areas offer a wide variety of bird species.
 Among these three regions, the Annapurna region is the best choice.
-Similarly, there are many species of Birds in the other two regions.
-The Annapurna Conservation Area Project (ACAP) supports remarkable but delicate biodiversity.
-Here are more than, 441 species of birds.
-The Kali Gandaki valley is also a major migration pathway in the autumn with 40 species of birds.
+Similarly, there are many bird species in the other two areas.

 Day 1: Greetings at Kathmandu Airport

-Day 2: A full day sightseeing tour of Kathmandu, the capital valley
+Day 2: A full-day sightseeing tour of Kathmandu, the capital valley

-The very next morning, after breakfast you will leave for a full day sightseeing tour around Kathmandu valley.
-You can visit sacred Pashupatinath Temple and Swyambhunath, very ancient and essentially enlisted in UNESCO World Heritage sites.
-The biggest Buddhist Stupa at Boudhnath and the fine arts and historical architecture of Kathmandu Durbar Square reflecting the ancient Nepalese culture are highlighted on our guided tour.
-On return to your hotel you will have time to explore the local area, have dinner and perhaps take a leisurely stroll through the popular streets.
+The biggest Buddhist Stupa at Boudhnath and the fine arts and historical architecture of Kathmandu Durbar Square reflecting the ancient Nepalese culture are highlighted on our guided Tour.
+On returning to your Hotel, you will have time to explore the local area, have dinner, and perhaps stroll through the famous streets.

-Day 3: Start bird watching from Godavari
+Day 3: Start bird-watching from Godavari

 Day 4: Godavari-Phulchowki Hill-Kathmandu